Thomas Nicolson of Carnock

 Sir Thomas Nicolson of Carnock, 1st Baronet (Before 1605 – 8 January 1646) was a Scottish lawyer, landowner, commissioner for Stirlingshire, and postmaster.

 Early life

-He was the son of John Nicolson of Lasswade (d.
-1605) and Elizabeth (née Henderson) Nicolson.
+According to some sources, he was the son of John Nicolson of Lasswade (died 1605) and Elizabeth (née Henderson) Nicolson.
 His father was a practising advocate at Edinburgh.
 His elder brother was Sir John Nicolson of Lasswade (grandfather of Sir John Nicolson, 2nd Baronet), was created a baronet in 1629 and died in 1651.
+Other writers state thate his father was Thomas Nicolson of Cockburnspath (died 1625), commissary of Aberdeen.

 His paternal grandparents were James Nicolson (the Burgess of Edinburgh and of Sheriff Clerk of Aberdeen) and Janet (née Swinton) Nicolson and his maternal grandparents were Edward Henderson (son of George Henderson, 2nd of Fordell) and Helen (née Swinton) Henderson.
 His grandmothers were sisters, both being daughters of Sir John Swinton, 18th of that Ilk.